Estate Planning

 A living trust is a legal arrangement where the grantor transfers ownership of assets into a trust entity, managed by a trustee, for the benefit of named beneficiaries.
 It takes effect during the grantor's lifetime and operates continuously through incapacity and after death.

-During the grantor's lifetime, the grantor typically serves as both the grantor and the initial trustee — maintaining full control over the assets, buying and selling property, and making changes to the trust at will.
+During the grantor's lifetime, the grantor typically serves as both the grantor and the initial trustee, maintaining full control over the assets, buying and selling property, and making changes to the trust at will.
 The "revocable" designation means the grantor can modify, amend, or completely revoke the trust at any time while mentally competent.
 This flexibility distinguishes a revocable living trust from an irrevocable trust, which the grantor cannot change after creation.
-When the grantor dies, the revocable trust becomes irrevocable by operation of law, and the successor trustee distributes the assets to the beneficiaries according to the trust agreement's terms — entirely outside of probate.
+When the grantor dies, the revocable trust becomes irrevocable by operation of law, and the successor trustee distributes the assets to the beneficiaries according to the trust agreement's terms, entirely outside of probate.

 A living trust also provides incapacity planning.
 If the grantor becomes mentally incapacitated, the successor trustee immediately steps in to manage trust property without any court proceeding.
 This avoids the cost and delay of court-appointed conservatorship, which can take months to establish and requires ongoing court oversight.
-For complete incapacity coverage, a living trust works alongside a durable power of attorney (for assets outside the trust) and an advance directive (for medical decisions).
+For complete incapacity coverage, a living trust works alongside a durable power of attorney (for assets outside the trust) and an what an advance directive is (for medical decisions).
 Understanding the difference between a will and a trust is essential before choosing your estate planning approach, and our guide on will vs trust breaks down every comparison point.

 Can I Create a Living Trust Without a Lawyer?